saveenr/usql-tutorial/extending-usql/persisting-udts.md

     USING Outputters.Csv();
 ```

-# Persisting UDTs into a table file
+## Persisting UDTs into a U-SQL table

+UDTs cannot be persistent directly into a U-SQL table.
+You'll have to manually convert your UDT's value to a U-SQL-supported datataype.

 ```
 CREATE TABLE MyDB.dbo.MyTable